The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models

 \section{Introduction}

-Current o1/R1-type long reasoning models \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability,qwq32b,xu2025largereasoningmodelssurvey} have demonstrated outstanding performance across many tasks, with their ability to spontaneously reflect and correct errors.
-However, the reasoning models tend to overthink, repeatedly deliberating even after reaching the correct answer \citep{sui2025stopoverthinkingsurveyefficient}.
+Current o1/R1-type reasoning models \citep{openai2024openaio1card,deepseekai2025deepseekr1incentivizingreasoningcapability} have demonstrated outstanding performance with their ability to spontaneously reflect and correct errors~\citep{xu2025largereasoningmodelssurvey}.
+However, the reasoning models tend to overthink \citep{chen2025think23overthinkingo1like}, which is characterized by behavioral patterns such as repeatedly reaching the same conclusion without contributing to the final answer.
 This redundant thinking results in significant waste in computation.